-Line 4 - If you owe more than one dollar, attach your payment to the front of this return.
-Make your check or money order payable to New York State income tax and write your special New York identification number and 2008 IT-203-S on it.
+Line 4 - If you owe more than one dollar, submit your payment with this return.
+Make your check or money order payable to New York State income tax and write your special New York identification number and 2014 IT-203-S on it.
 Do not send cash.
-See Where to file below.
+See Where to file on page 4.